Words by Meritxell Rosell

-Barcelona-born but based in the Netherlands, designer Òscar Tomico is one of these young academics with a beyond impressive curriculum.
-Dr Tomico is an Assistant Professor and researcher at the Designing Quality in Interaction Research Group and part of Wearable Senses at the Eindhoven University of Technology and with his work he’s transforming interaction design trying to materialise the almost impossible.
+Barcelona-born but based in the Netherlands, designer Òscar Tomico is one of these young academics with an impressive curriculum.
+Dr Tomico is an Assistant Professor and researcher at the Designing Quality in Interaction Research Group and part of Wearable Senses at the Eindhoven University of Technology, and with his work, he’s transforming interaction design, trying to materialise the almost impossible.

 Currently, his projects focus on the textile industry and how to involve stakeholders during the design process with the idea of allowing cooperation and reflective practices between participants in different stages of the design process.
-This, in his words “would allow to frame the design space, collaboration space and reformulate their design opportunities”.
+This, in his words, would allow to frame the design space, and collaboration space and reformulate their design opportunities.

 Currently also head of the ‘design engineering bachelor program’ at ELISAVA, Barcelona, we will keep following his visionary design approaches for wearable technologies.